(Translate this site)

 "Yeah.
 I figured.
 Thanks," he winced.
 I was sure his pain had to be incredible.
 And I suspected his lucidity was slipping away.

-I opened up my first aid kit.
+I sat down beside him and opened up my first aid kit.

 "What are you doing?
 I swear I won't come after you if you leave me my eyes!"
 Gannon exclaimed.